Flint water crisis: Reforming the Lead and Copper Rule

 However, critics are calling for the replacement of all lead service lines in communities; a project that would cost billions of dollars, which was not a part of the proposed amendments to the Lead and Copper Rule.

 The problem with the current Lead and Copper Rule is that it allows states to test their own water systems.
 This can cause problems because the water systems in individual homes affect the quality of the water there.
 Therefore, water pipes could be contaminated and never get tested, or the test results are never reported.
 Since the crisis in Flint, the Environmental Protection Agency has called for more aggressive replacement of contaminated pipes, as well as improved education so people know to test their water.
 The crisis in Flint spurred the Natural Resources Defense Council (NRDC) to test water systems across the nation for possible contaminants.
 The study showed that every state in the country had areas which tested positive for matter that could be harmful to human health.
-This highlights the sheer number of violations of the Safe Drinking Water Act, of which the Lead and Copper Rule is a part of.
+This highlights the sheer number of violations of the Safe Drinking Water Act, of which the Lead and Copper Rule is a part.
 These violations could be positive results of contaminated water, failing to test water and water systems, and the failure to report contaminated water systems to the proper authorities.

 Accusations of environmental racism

-Civil rights advocates characterized the crisis as a result of environmental racism (Flint's population is 56.6% African American per the 2010 census), a term primarily referring to the disproportionate exposure of ethnic minorities to pollution as a result of "poverty and segregation that has relegated many blacks and other racial minorities to some of the most industrialized or dilapidated environments."
-Columnist Shaun King, for example, wrote that the crisis was "a horrific clash of race, class, politics and public health."
+Civil rights advocates characterized the crisis as a result of environmental racism (Flint's population is 56.6% African American per the 2010 census), a term primarily referring to the disproportionate exposure of ethnic minorities to pollution as a result of "poverty and segregation that has relegated many blacks and other racial minorities to some of the most industrialized or dilapidated environments".
+Columnist Shaun King, for example, wrote that the crisis was "a horrific clash of race, class, politics and public health".

 Flint residents themselves have identified racism as a contributing factor to the crisis.
 In a qualitative study done by The Center for Research on Ethnicity, Culture and Health (CRECH) at the University of Michigan, researchers investigated Flint youth's perceptions of the Flint water crisis.
 The young Flint residents, with 93% identifying as black, were asked questions regarding the socioeconomic factors that attributed to the crisis.
 In these interviews, themes of race, genocide, and oppression became apparent as youth expressed opinions on how their "poor Black city" was stigmatized and deprioritized by those in power.
+While some participants attributed the crisis to intentional ignorance in the face of a stereotype of cities with high crime rates such as Flint, others connected the crisis to an "intentional program of genocide".
+Regardless of varying dissent, the interviews were notably "emotionally charged", and much of the interviewees posed an idea of internalized oppression.
 Researchers noted that these results can help academics study the racialized mental trauma and stress among youth who experienced the Flint water crisis.